 - 2.1 The governance framework comprises both the culture and value, and systems and processes, by which the PFCC FRA is directed and controlled and their activity through which it accounts to and engages with the community.
-It enables the PFCC FRA to monitor the achievement of its strategic objectives and to consider whether these objectives have led to the delivery of appropriate, cost effective services, including achieving value for money.

-- 2.2 A Fire and Rescue Plan 2019-21 was put in place which set out the strategic vision, priorities and objectives for North Yorkshire Fire and Rescue Service over that two year period for how it will better respond to the needs of the communities of North Yorkshire.
-The plan set out the following 4 priorities:

-- Caring about the vulnerable

-- Ambitious collaboration

-- Realising our potential

-- Effective engagement

-- 2.3 The Service has also launched its new Values during 2020/21, to align with the strategic vision, which are as follows:
+It enables the PFCC FRA to monitor the achievement of its strategic objectives and to consider whether these objectives have led to the delivery of appropriate, cost effective services, including achieving value for money. - 2.2 The Fire and Rescue Plan 2019-21 was in place throughout the 2021/22 financial year which set out the strategic vision, priorities and objectives for North Yorkshire Fire and Rescue Service over that two year period for how it would better respond to the needs of the communities of North Yorkshire.
+The plan set out the following 4 priorities: - Caring about the vulnerable - Ambitious collaboration - Realising our potential - Effective engagement - 2.3 It was expected that the 2019-21 Plan would have been replaced during 2021/22 however the original PFCC election was delayed by Covid-19.
+The subsequent winner of the election in May 2021 then resigned in October 2021 which meant that the work on a new Fire and Rescue Plan had to be paused until the by-election in November 2021.
+The work has subsequently been concluded and a new Fire and Rescue Plan 2022-25 is now in place. - 2.4 The Service has also continue to embed its new Values which were launched during 2020/21, to align with the strategic vision, which are as follows: